anjuiiita/mycc_compiler/README.md

 special methos clinit are implemented.
 EXTRA :  initialization, handling global variables.

+## Feature Part 4
+For Part 5 mode 5 is implemented which uses marker in production rules to create labels for control flow.

+To run mode 5 please run below command.

+mycc -5 <input_file>

+Part 0, 1, 2, 3 and 4 are working as before.

+In part 5,  Code generation is implemented for given input program

+Control flow for if, if else, while is implemented.

 ## To read from input file please run below command